-The Libera Digit 500 is a 4-channel digitizer with dual 14-bit ADCs and a sampling frequency of 500 MHz, phase locked to an external reference signal.
-The data is stored in a 4 GB configurable, segmented buffer, with different acquisition modes and trigger rates up to 1 kHz.
+The Libera Digit 500 is a 4-channel digitizer with 14-bit ADCs and a sampling frequency of 500 MHz, phase locked to an external reference signal.
+The data is stored in a 4 GB configurable, segmented buffer, with different acquisition modes and trigger rates up to 500 Hz.